infeix/usirs/README.md

 It installs all I need for deploying my rails app.
 May it works for you too.

 It installs:
+* yarn
+* nginx-extras
+* gnupg2
+* nodejs
+* postgresql-9.5
+* postgresql-server-dev-9.5
 * rvm
-* ruby 2.3.1
+* ruby (2.3.1)
 * bundler
-* postges

 It:
-* create postgres user
-* create database.yml
+* grands deploy passwordless sudo previleges
+* removs default nginx config
+* creates a Postgres User and its database
-* create secrets.yml
+* creates database.yml and secrets.yml

+result: ready for deploy

 ## use